AMANKUMAR64-bit/Next-Gen-Predictions-for-Diamond-Price/README.md

 * Data Scaling - To normalize data and ensure consistent feature contribution, we implement scaling techniques StandardScaler.
 This step transforms data into a uniform range, improving model performance and convergence.

+## Data Visualization
+Ploted multiple charts like( Boxplot,Histogram,Linechart,Barchart ).

+## Model Selection
+Made many Models But selected RandomForest Regressor.

+## Hyperparameter Optimization
+Used hyperparameter with different different model for training the model.

+## Model Dump
+Used joblib to dump the selected model.

+## Model Accuracy
+97.7%
+### THANKS !!!